-).
-Timetable for Achieving Restructure
+9. Timetable for Achieving Restructure

-o Whom Via What When/by Documents Formal Aember/CMT/DMT Ipproval [whatever s appropriate] Appropriate meeting Proposal document Draft Job Descriptions and Person Specifications and have provisional Job Evaluations completed JD's, PS's, JE's Prepare consultation document including arrangements for assimilation and ring fence.
-Consultation document/s rade Unions & Staff Share Consultation Document with staff & Trade Unions inviting feedback in writing by the deadline stated in the document Start consultation period (minimum 15 days) Letter and consultation documents Hold internal meeting with Trade Union Hold staff group meeting Hold individual meetings with staff affected Consider the feedback from the consultation process and amend proposals as considered necessary Respond in writing to Trade Unions & staff to confirm final structure etc. Assimilation process/interviews to take place New structure in place
+To Whom Via What When/by Documents Formal Member/CMT/DMT approval [whatever is appropriate] Appropriate meeting Proposal document Draft Job Descriptions and Person Specifications and have provisional Job Evaluations completed.
+Identify which posts have not been matched and invite relevant staff to complete skills profile.
+JD's, PS's, JE's Prepare consultation document including arrangements for assimilation and competitive assimilation.
+Consultation document/s Trade Unions & Staff Share Consultation Document with staff & Trade Unions inviting feedback in writing by the deadline stated in the document Start consultation period (minimum 15 days) Letter and consultation documents Hold internal meeting with Trade Union Hold staff group meeting Hold individual meetings with staff affected Consider the feedback from the consultation process and amend proposals as considered necessary (including final ringfencing decisions) Respond in writing to Trade Unions & staff to confirm final structure etc. Assimilation process/interviews to take place New structure in place Where consultation concluded before end of consultation period, where no committee decision is required, proposals amended by the consultation can be implemented.